Phala-Network/phala-docs/other-products/subbridge/asset-integration-guide.md

 SubBridge supports both parachain assets and EVM assets, making it possible to transfer them between parachains and EVM chains.
 All supported assets are whitelisted, which means it would be failed if you transfer assets through SubBridge without registration.
 Refer to Supported Assets to check the asset list we have integrated.

 * A parachain asset means the asset is reserved on a parachain.
-For example, both KAR and aUSD are reserved on Karura.
+For example, GLMR is reserved on Moonbeam.
 * An EVM asset means the asset is reserved on an EVM chain, in general, it’s an ERC-20 smart contract deployed on EVM. **Note we currently only support assets deployed on Ethereum and Moonriver EVM.**

 You need to do the following steps to finish integration with SubBridge: